-6.3.5 ZeroBrine proposed system for the treatment of coal mine wastewater
+8.3.5.
+ZB proposed system for the treatment of coal mine wastewater

-The proposed system for the treatment of the wastewater produced by coal mine industry, is based on the combination of existing innovative technologies such as ultrafiltration, nano filtration, reverse osmosis, electrodialysiselectro dialysis and evaporation.
+The proposed system for the treatment of the wastewater produced by the coal mine industry is based on the combination of existing innovative technologies such as ultrafiltration, nanofiltration, reverse osmosis, electrodialysis and evaporation.
 The wastewater treatment stages are shown in Figure 12.